Kuhfeldrf/Course_Work_-_Practice_Problems/README.md

 Different tutorials:
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Logistic Regression in R
+StatQuest Logistic Regression in R

-Classification Trees in Python from Start to Finish
+StatQuest Classification Trees in Python from Start to Finish

-ROC and AUC in R
+StatQuest ROC and AUC in R

-Ridge, Lasso and Elastic-Net Regression in R
+StatQuest Ridge, Lasso and Elastic-Net Regression in R

 StatQuest MDS and PCoA in R